MARGARET FULLER NEIGHBORHOOD HOUSE

 Margaret Fuller Neighborhood House (MFNH) has provided social services and community connection from the historic home it owns at 71 Cherry Street since 1902.

-• Supply mixed-income housing for the Cambridge community.
+• Supply affordable housing for the Cambridge community.

 • Apply the value of undeveloped land owned by MFNH (Parking Lot) to expand the organization’s capacity, and strengthen and grow programs.